binipringle/dh-in-prison/_texts/2-edinprison.md

 source: M.A. in Digital Humanities capstone project.
 The Graduate Center - CUNY.
 May 2020
 toc:
 - Background
-- Reducing Recidivism
+- Reducing recidivism
-- The Digital Divide
+- The digital divide
-- The Right to an Education
+- The right to an Education
 ---

 # Background